sirarthur2479/JobTrackerProject/README.md

 This is the backend API for the Job Application Tracker, built with ASP.NET Core Web API and Entity Framework Core (using SQLite).
 It provides RESTful endpoints for managing job applications — including creating, updating, listing, and deleting.
+Development done in Visual Studio 2022
+Version control done in GitHub

 Technologies Used
 -----------------